-The Company and our independent registered public accounting firm has expressed substantial doubt about our ability to continue as a going concern.
+We and our independent registered public accounting firm has expressed substantial doubt about our ability to continue as a going concern.

 We have suffered recurring losses from operations based on our development plans and our operating requirements.
 These conditions, among others, considered in the aggregate raise substantial doubt about the Company's ability to continue as a going concern for at least one year from the issuance of the accompanying financial statements.
-Although the funds raised as a result of the completion of our IPO, the receipt of proceeds from the exercise of warrants, and completion of a follow on financing have sustained our operations through 2019, based on our current development plans and operating requirements, we project that, without additional funding we will have fully expended our funds in the fourth quarter of 2020.
+Although the funds raised as a result of the completion of our IPO, the receipt of proceeds from the exercise of warrants, and completion of various follow on financings have sustained our operations through 2020, based on our current development plans and operating requirements, we project that, without additional funding we will have fully expended our funds in the fourth quarter of 2021.
+We have executed an equity purchase agreement (the "Equity Purchase Agreement") with Keystone Capital, LLC ('Keystone Capital''), which allows us to obtain, depending on our stock's market price and fulfillment of certain conditions, up to \$15 million in equity financing, of which we have already raised \$2.0 million.
+However, since the market price of our stock is volatile, we cannot state with certainty how much, if any, of the remaining funding will be available.
+The actual number of shares that are sold to Keystone Capital may depend based on a number of factors, including the market price of the common stock during the sales period, during which sales cannot take place if the market price of a share of our common stock is below one dollar.
+Actual gross proceeds may be less than \$15.0 million, which may impact our future liquidity.
+Because the price per share of each share sold to Keystone Capital will fluctuate during the sales period, it is not currently possible to predict the number of shares that will be sold or the actual gross proceeds to be raised in connection with those sales.
 Our financial statements do not include any adjustments that may result from the outcome of this uncertainty.
-If we cannot raise the necessary capital to continue as a viable entity, we could experience a material adverse effect on our business and our stockholders may lose some or all of their investment in us.
+If we cannot raise the necessary capital to continue as a viable entity, we could experience a ma